JuliaSpaceMissionDesign/SMDGraphs.jl/README.md

 ## Supporting

-This package was developed as part of [JSMD](https://github.com/JuliaSpaceMissionDesign) ecosystem.
+This package was developed as part of the [JSMD](https://github.com/JuliaSpaceMissionDesign) ecosystem.
 If you found this package useful in your applications, please consider starring the repository.